The Recipe for Tech Happiness? Stick to your Knitting

 As this system was the most important application in the studio – the one all presenters rely on – its performance was a big deal.
 Unfortunately, the situation became so bad, the whole system had to be rebuilt from scratch.
 Out went SQL and the original “cart” system – and in came a new application that now everyone has to learn how to use, as it has a totally different user interface.
 Never mind the cost of replacing the software (and writing off the now redundant old tech), it also meant the station was off the air for ten days!

 Now the common feature running through both of these stories is the way tech issues are getting in the way of the “knitting”.

 Radio stations should be focusing on playing music their listeners want to hear, not grinding to a halt because they have wonky tech.
 And, ditto, marketing departments should be focusing on marketing activities, not the acquisition and management of increasingly complex technology stacks.
 In the latter case, given marketing departments are always the first corporate department to suffer budget cuts in difficult times, just look at how much extra bang for their advertising bucks they’d get if they were not spending nearly 30% of their money on backroom technology.

 So this is where we get back to sticking to your knitting.
-Instead of dabbling or diversifying into areas of technology that are outside your comfort zone, hire someone else - a specialist company – to provide those services.
+Instead of dabbling or diversifying into areas of technology that are outside your comfort zone, hire someone else - a specialist company such as Nasstar – to provide those services.

-Of course it is going to cost you money to pay an external contractor to keep the proverbial lights on, but the value-proposition is this: “someone else” gets to deal with all the headaches which, because it is their area of specialist expertise, they’ll be able to deal with far more efficiently, quickly and with less disruption than your in-house dabbler.
+Of course it is going to cost you money to pay an external contractor to keep the proverbial lights on, but the value proposition is this: “someone else” gets to deal with all the headaches which, because it is their area of specialist expertise, they’ll be able to manage your IT more efficiently, quickly and with less disruption than your in-house dabbler.